 Want chickens that lay blue eggs?
 Why not an Ameraucana?

-Ameraucana are truly an American breed – as their name implies!
+Ameraucana is truly an American breed – as their name implies!
 The name Ameraucana is a cross between “America” and “Araucana.”
 (More on Araucanas below)

 For those who don’t know the difference, it’s so confusing that you’ll find even hatcheries sometimes mislabel these birds.